larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The goal is explicitly **not** punishment, but to maintain an open, welcoming, non-hostile environment in which all may participate on an equal footing, regardless of their role in the IETF or past technical contributions.

-## Terminology

-Below we use the term "administrator" to refer to the people who are assigned by the IESG to manage a particular public participation channel or discussion forum.
-This document uses the term "forum" to refer to any public IETF participation channel, such as a mailing list, chat group, or discussion in a collaborative tool such as GitHub or GitLab.
-For example, working group chairs are administrators of all the public fora their WG uses, which typically includes mailing lists and chat groups, but might also include collaborative tools such as GitHub or GitLab.
-Another example of administrators are the "owners" of non-WG IETF mailing lists.

 # IETF Moderator Team